Streets of Rage 2: Reviews

 Upon release, Streets of Rage 2 received widespread critical acclaim, with scores above 90% from most video game magazines at the time.
 In the United States, GamePro gave it a perfect score, stating that "against the Final Fights and Super Double Dragons of the world, Streets of Rage 2 more than fends for itself" and concluded it to be the "side-scrolling street fighter to beat."
 GameFan's four reviewers gave it scores of 97, 95, 97 and 97.
 They described it as "the best fighting game" and "best side scroll fighter" they "ever played," praising the gameplay, graphics, sound effects, and Yuzo Koshiro music, concluding it to be "the best fighting sequel of '92."
-Mega Play reviewers gave it scores of 84 and 80, with the former describing it as "definitely one of the best games in this genre for the Genesis" while the latter criticized the special moves for giving "too much strength" and making "the game too easy" but concluded it to be "a solid two player game".Streets of Rage 2: What Did Critics Say Back in 1993?, Defunct Games, 2014 In Japan, Famitsu gave it a score of 26 out of 40.
+Mega Play reviewers gave it scores of 84 and 80, with the former describing it as "definitely one of the best games in this genre for the Genesis" while the latter criticized the special moves for giving "too much strength" and making "the game too easy" but concluded it to be "a solid two player game".
+In Japan, Famitsu gave it a score of 26 out of 40.